timothyschoen/pd-hvcc/README.md

 # Setup Instructions

-If you receive a message in the console that python3 or a c++ compiler wasn't found, open the settings dialog and point to the Python3 and C++ compiler you want to use.
+If you receive a message in the console that python3 or a c++ compiler wasn't found, open the settings dialog and point to the python3 and c++ compiler you want to use.

 I'll add instructions for installing these here soon!